Oh no, you binged, it happened again! You find yourself in a binge, filled with regret and guilt after eating and you just don’t know what to do next.

 Sometimes it may be easier said than done, however, focus on the next steps and move on from the event.

-Recognise that food rules and skewed messages about food may contribute towards anxiety around food and binges in the first place.
-Instead, aim to develop a more balanced view of food.
+Many of my clients, who experience binge eating don’t even realise that food rules and skewed messages about food may have contributed towards anxiety around food and binges in the first place.
+So instead, aim to develop a more balanced view of food.
 Avoid strict rules and all-or-nothing thinking around food.
 Because it will only create more anxiety and guilt, even when eating one biscuit or slice of chocolate.

 The guilt after eating often spirals into self-loathing, creating a negative cycle of guilty feelings and food shame.
 The eating-related guilt can lead to restriction, extreme hunger and potentially lead to further binges.
 Attempt to let go of this guilt by accepting the episode as a bump in your journey towards healthy eating habits.

 Reframe this event as a learning opportunity.
 Forgive yourself (I know, this can be hard!).
-Move on by shifting your focus to more nurturing activities that help you cultivate a sense of well-being.
-Reassure yourself that it's okay to have a setback as long as you continue making progress.
+Refocus by shifting your attention and energy to activities you enjoy and that help you feel more nourished.
+Remind yourself that it’s okay to have a bad day as long as you continue making progress on a whole.

 Should you be fasting after a binge?